Sandeza/amazon-connect-PRO-docs/docs/amazonconnectPRO/chatSetup.md

                         }, successHandler, failureHandler)

  - At this point you can open the `index.html` to test chat by entering your Name and Phonenumber.
- - For Creating you own Chat User Experience refer : <a href="https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master/cloudformationTemplates/startChatContactAPI#creating-your-own-chat-ux">creating-your-own-chat-ux</a>
+ - For creating you own Chat User Experience refer : <a href="https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master/cloudformationTemplates/startChatContactAPI#creating-your-own-chat-ux">creating-your-own-chat-ux</a>